 If you decide to go with DIY debt relief, it is crucial to have a plan in place to prevent you from getting into debt again.
 If you have missed payments in the past or are in considerable debt, it may also be hard to qualify for a consolidation loan or a new credit card.

-How Your Credit Score is Affected by Debt Relief
+How Your Credit Score Is Affected by Debt Relief

 Debt relief can impact your credit scores, depending on what your score was to begin with, and the debt relief option you choose.
-For example, your credit scores may already be affected if you are already behind on monthly payments, your utilization rate is maxed out, and choose to go for debt settlement.
+For example, your credit scores may already be affected if you are behind on monthly payments, your utilization rate is maxed out, and you choose to go for debt settlement.

 Debt management plans and credit counseling typically have no or minimal impact on your credit.
-It may also help you improve your credit if you can reduce your debts and make timely payments once you have created a new repayment plan.
+It may also help you improve your credit score if you can reduce your debts and make timely payments once you have created a new repayment plan.

 It is important to research and read the terms and conditions before you opt for any credit card debt relief program or loan.
 Make sure to monitor your credit scores regularly to keep track of any changes.

-How Much Does It Cost to Get Debt Relief?
+How Much Does It Cost To Get Debt Relief?

 Typically, debt settlement companies charge 15% to 25% of the debt they settle as fees.
 The fee is calculated on the enrolled debt, which is the amount of debt that you have when you enroll in the program.
 This fee cannot be charged until you have settled your debt.